Plastic bags don’t belong in your blue bin – here’s why.

 - Brown paper bags – recycle in your blue bin

-- Empty bread and produce bags – return to retailer
+- Empty bread and produce bags – return them to a retailer

 - Bio-based or compostable bags